Raccoon Removal Services

 5 Highlights on Raccoon Removal Services

-• Licensed Wildlife Removal Specialists — Sterling Pest Control employs certified trappers and wildlife removal specialists who handle raccoon infestations using humane, state-compliant methods.
-Every technician carries proper permits and follows local wildlife agency regulations for live trapping, relocation, and exclusion work.
+- Licensed Wildlife Removal Specialists — Sterling Pest Control is a full-service pest control company that employs certified trappers and wildlife removal specialists who handle raccoon infestations using humane, state-compliant methods.
+Our team carries proper permits and follows local wildlife agency regulations for live trapping, relocation, and animal removal work to solve nuisance wildlife issues.

-• Full Property Inspection and Entry Point Identification — Our raccoon removal process starts with a thorough survey of your attic, crawl space, soffit, fascia, and roof line.
-We detect every access hole, gnaw mark, and nesting site before setting a single cage trap.
+- Full Property Inspection and Entry Point Identification — Our raccoon removal process starts with a thorough survey of your house, attic, crawl space, soffit, fascia, and roof line.
+We locate every access hole, gnaw mark, and nesting site to find where raccoons enter your structure before setting a single cage trap.

-• Humane Live Trapping and Relocation — We capture raccoons using professional-grade cage traps and live traps.
+- Humane Live Trapping and Relocation — We capture raccoons using professional-grade cage traps and live traps.
 Trapped animals are transported and released in accordance with state wildlife regulations.
-No lethal methods are used unless a rabid or diseased raccoon poses a direct public health threat.
+Our poison-free methods ensure wild animals are removed humanely – no lethal methods are used unless a rabid or diseased raccoon species poses a direct public health threat.

-• Permanent Exclusion and Sealing — After we remove raccoons from your property, we seal entry points with hardware cloth, steel wool, flashing, and chimney caps.
+- Permanent Exclusion and Sealing — After we remove raccoons from your property, we repair entry points and seal them with hardware cloth, steel wool, flashing, and chimney caps.
 One-way doors allow any remaining animals to exit without re-entering.
-This wildlife-proofing prevents recurring infestations.
+This wildlife exclusion and wildlife-proofing work ensures long-term protection against recurring infestations.

-• Attic Decontamination and Insulation Replacement — Raccoon droppings, urine, and nesting material carry pathogens like raccoon roundworm, leptospirosis, and distemper.
-We decontaminate, sanitize, and restore affected areas, including full insulation replacement when damage is extensive.
+- Attic Decontamination and Insulation Replacement — Raccoon droppings, urine, waste, and nesting material carry pathogens like raccoon roundworm, leptospirosis, and distemper.
+We decontaminate, sanitize, and restore affected areas with full sanitation services, including insulation replacement when damage is extensive.
+The smell and contamination are gone when the job is done.

 Why Choose Our Raccoon Removal Services

 Raccoon removal is a specialized service that demands more than a standard pest control approach.
-Raccoons are aggressive, nocturnal, and remarkably strong.
+Raccoons are one of the most common nuisance pests, and they are aggressive, nocturnal, and remarkably strong.
 They tear through soffit panels, rip open vent covers, and gnaw into wall voids to establish dens in residential and commercial structures.
-Handling them requires specific training, proper equipment, and a deep understanding of raccoon behavior.
+A raccoon issue requires specific training, proper equipment, and a deep understanding of raccoon behavior – that is why we specialize in wildlife control.

-Sterling Pest Control is a licensed, certified wildlife removal company with years of hands-on experience evicting raccoons from attics, crawl spaces, basements, and commercial buildings.
-Our technicians are trained trappers who know how to assess a raccoon infestation, identify den sites, and deploy cage traps in the most effective positions.
+Sterling Pest Control is a licensed, certified wildlife removal control company with years of hands-on experience evicting raccoons from attics, crawl spaces, basements, and commercial buildings.
+We serve both residential properties and businesses alike.
+Our technicians are trained trappers who know how to assess a raccoon infestation, identify den sites, and place cage traps in the most effective positions.

 We don’t just trap and remove.
-We deliver a complete raccoon removal solution.
+We deliver complete raccoon removal solutions.
 That means exclusion work to seal every entry point, decontamination of affected spaces, and a detailed treatment plan to prevent future invasions.
-Every job comes with a written inspection report, a clear scope of work, and a follow-up visit to confirm the raccoons are gone for good.
+Every job comes with a written inspection report, a clear scope of work, and a follow-up visit to make sure the raccoons are gone for good.
+Prevention is key, and we guide you through every step of the process.

-Our service contracts include a warranty on all exclusion work.
+Our service contracts include a warranty on all exclusion and damage repair work.
 If raccoons breach a sealed entry point during the warranty period, we return at no additional cost.
-Sterling Pest Control stands behind every raccoon removal job with a guarantee that’s backed by results, not promises.
+Sterling Pest Control stands behind every raccoon removal job with a guarantee that’s backed by results, not promises – so you don’t have to worry.
+Contact us today to learn more.

 Signs You Need Raccoon Removal Services

 Raccoon removal becomes necessary the moment these persistent, destructive animals establish a presence on your property.
 Raccoons don’t leave on their own.
-They settle in, breed, and cause escalating damage.
-Here are five signs you’re dealing with a raccoon problem that requires professional intervention.
+They settle in, breed, and cause escalating animal damage.
+Here are five signs you’re dealing with a raccoon problem that has become serious and requires professional intervention.
+Learn to recognize these warning signs early.

 Loud Thumping and Scratching at Night: Raccoons are nocturnal.
-If you hear heavy movement in your attic or ceiling after dark — thumping, scratching, or vocal chittering — raccoons have likely denned above your living space.
-Unlike rodents, raccoons produce loud, unmistakable sounds because of their size and weight.
+If you hear heavy movement in your attic or ceiling after dark – thumping, scratching, or vocal chittering – raccoons have likely denned above your living space.
+Unlike rodent pests, raccoons produce loud, unmistakable sounds because of their size and weight.
+A female with a baby raccoon family is especially vocal.

 Visible Damage to Roof Line, Soffits, or Vents: Raccoons encroach on structures by tearing apart vulnerable points along the eave, fascia, and roof line.
-Look for ripped soffit panels, bent or missing vent covers, and damaged flashing.
-These are active entry points that raccoons use repeatedly.
+Look for ripped soffit panels, bent or missing vent covers, and damaged flashing that needs repairs.
+These are active entry points located where raccoons gain access repeatedly.

 Droppings and Urine Stains in the Attic or Crawl Space: Raccoon droppings are large, dark, and tubular.
 They accumulate quickly in attic spaces and crawl spaces where raccoons nest.
 Raccoon feces carry raccoon roundworm, a zoonotic pathogen that poses serious health risks.
-Urine stains on ceilings or walls below the attic indicate a well-established den.
+One key tip: urine stains on ceilings or walls below the attic indicate a well-established den.
+A strong smell may also indicate a dead animal in the space.

 Overturned Trash Cans and Scattered Debris: Raccoons forage, scavenge, and rummage through garbage as a primary food source.
+Pet food left on the porch or deck can also attract them.
 If your trash cans are consistently overturned and bags are torn open, raccoons are prowling your property at night.
 This foraging behavior often precedes a move into your structure.

 Damaged Insulation and Ductwork: Raccoons inhabit attic spaces and destroy insulation by compressing, soiling, and shredding it for nesting material.
 They also damage ductwork by gnawing and clawing through flexible ducts.
-An energy bill spike combined with any of the signs above points directly to a raccoon infestation that needs professional removal.
+An energy bill spike combined with any of the signs above points directly to a raccoon infestation that needs professional removal – this is not a problem that will last if you act quickly.
+Standard rodent control methods do not work on raccoons.

 Our Raccoon Removal Process

 Step 1: Comprehensive Property Inspection A certified wildlife removal specialist inspects your entire property.
 We survey the attic, crawl space, roof line, foundation, and all exterior surfaces.
-We identify every entry point, access hole, den, and nesting site.
+We identify every entry point, access hole, den, and nesting site while considering the root cause of the problem.
 We also assess droppings, damage, and contamination levels.
 You receive a written inspection report detailing our findings.

 Step 2: Strategic Trapping and Removal We set professional cage traps and live traps at confirmed entry points and along established raccoon runways.
-Trap placement is based on raccoon behavior patterns — their trails, foraging routes, and den locations.
+Trap placement is based on raccoon behavior patterns – their trails, foraging routes, and den locations.
+Each trap is a specialized tool designed specifically for raccoons, not bats or smaller wildlife.
 We monitor traps daily and capture raccoons quickly and humanely.

 Step 3: Exclusion and Wildlife-Proofing Once we remove all raccoons, we seal every entry point.
 We install hardware cloth over vents, cap chimneys, reinforce soffits, patch access holes, and caulk gaps along the foundation and roof line.
 One-way exclusion devices are used when raccoons may still be exiting the structure.
-This step is what prevents re-entry.
+This step is what prevents re-entry – and also keeps out insects and other pests that damage your garden and plants.

 Step 4: Decontamination and Restoration We remove raccoon droppings, nesting material, and contaminated insulation.
-We disinfect and sanitize affected areas to eliminate pathogens including raccoon roundworm, leptospirosis, and distemper.
+We disinfect and sanitize affected areas to eliminate pathogens including raccoon roundworm, leptospirosis, and distemper – diseases that can also threaten livestock and other animals.
 We replace damaged insulation and restore your attic or crawl space to a clean, pest-free condition.

 Step 5: Follow-Up and Monitoring A follow-up visit confirms the raccoons are gone and all exclusion work is holding.
-We check traps, inspect sealed entry points, and verify that no new activity has occurred.
-Trail cameras or motion sensors may be deployed for ongoing monitoring on larger properties.
+We check traps, inspect sealed entry points, and verify that no new activity has occurred – including fresh digging around the foundation.
+Trail cameras or motion sensors may be deployed for ongoing monitoring on larger properties, especially in climate zones with year-round raccoon activity.

 Brands We Use